Patcharinee/ask_my_document/README.md

 A sample PDF document is provided in the "docs" folder.
 You can proceed to step 2.
 Embed Documents by clicking the "Embed" button.
-After you see "the Successful document embedding :)" message, you can start asking questions in the chat interface.
+After you see "Successful document embedding :)" message, you can start asking questions in the chat interface.

 Some sample questions that you could ask are:
 - "What is Scrum in software development?"